 1912: Hounslow Hospital opened in new buildings on a new site in the Staines Road.
 It was financed by public subscription.

-1919: The first civil air service between London and Paris started operating from Hounslow Aerodrome, on Hounslow Heath Military Training and Review Ground.
+1919: The first scheduled international civil air service, between London and Paris, started operating from Hounslow Aerodrome, on Hounslow Heath Military Training and Review Ground.

 1919: The first flight from England to Australia took off from Hounslow Heath Aerodrome.